nemo0622/pokeemerald-expansion/README.md

     - Include involving Wallace and Steven more in the story (maybe replace Scott with Wallace, witnessing your journey?)
 - Hoopa Rings - mysterious rings found around Hoenn which transport one random Pokémon from another region
 - Maybe add a way to play Dodrio Berry Picking for rewards? maybe? idk

+### Credits
+Go support everyone in this list!!
+They're all insanely talented for this stuff :)
+- All people listed above: aarant/merrp, ghoulslash, RavePossum, and all the other linked resources!
+- PurrfectDoodle / Eva for the Psyduck confusion sprite